-The Chemical Engineering course is a four-year full-time course qualifying students for both the BA and MEng degrees.
-The four-year course is accredited by the Institution of Chemical Engineers.
+The Chemical Engineering and Biotechnology course is multidisciplinary, with an emphasis on applying science to solve real-world problems in the process and biotechnology industries.
+The course has a new structure from 2023: in the first year, students study Chemistry and Mathematics from Natural Sciences with the remainder of teaching in the Department of Chemical Engineering and Biotechnology.
+The four-year full-time course qualifies students for both the BA and MEng degrees and is accredited by the Institution of Chemical Engineers.
 It is possible to graduate after three years with just the BA degree.
-In the first year, students study either first-year Natural Sciences or first-year (general) Engineering.
-The following years are spent learning Chemical Engineering with students being based in a new dedicated building on the West Cambridge site.
 More details about the course can be found on the University website.

-A Level: A*A*A with A* in Further Mathematics (if offered) and A* in either Chemistry or Physics
+A Level: A*A*A with A* in Mathematics or Further Mathematics (if offered) and A* in another science subject

-IB: 42, 776 with 7 in IB Higher Level Mathematics and 7 in either IB Higher Level Chemistry or IB Higher Level Physics
+IB: 42, 776 with 7 in IB Higher Level Mathematics and 7 in another IB Higher Level science subject

-A Level: A Level Chemistry, Mathematics and Physics
+A Level: A Level Mathematics and A Level Chemistry

-All applicants for Chemical Engineering are required to take the pre-interview written assessment appropriate for their chosen route (Natural Sciences or Engineering).
+All applicants for Chemical Engineering are required to take a written assessment (the Natural Sciences Admissions Assessment), for which they must be registered in advance.

 Chemical Engineering applicants are not asked to submit written work to the College.